The Engineering Virtual Classroom is a way for you to gain access to most of the Engineering software from a remote location. By

 using this tool you will be able to do homework or projects from your home or dorm room.

-To access the Virtual Classroom you will need two applications, a client for a VPN connection and a Remote desktop client (or RDP client).
+To access the Virtual Classroom you will need three applications: a client for a VPN connection, DUO, and a remote desktop client (or RDP client).

 In order to connect to the Virtual Classroom, you will first need to create a secure VPN connection to CSU.

 Here are some links to setup a VPN client for your operating system.

 - Windows: We recommend using the default Remote Desktop (RDP) client that is built into Windows.

 - Mac OSX: Go to the App Store and search for "Microsoft Remote Desktop".
 Install this on your system.

 (do NOT use the old version (version 2.1.1) that comes with Microsoft Office, as it does NOT work properly)